 The concept of ‘otherness’ is problematic because it rests upon essentialist notions of difference, and simplified, often superficial, delineations of belonging/not belonging.
 In the context of my working environment, my suggestion of sociology as ‘other’ may seemingly demarcate an almost irreconcilable ontological division between social modelling and phenomenological sociology.
 In reality, however, this division is more about finding the best way to practically reconcile a mid-way point.
 Applications of social models within counter-terrorism research, sociological and otherwise, are sorely needed in order to critically assess security issues.
 The national security community understands that sociology is important, but what to do with it, how to read it, and work with it, are different matters.
 This tells me, in part, that sociology as a discipline still has to work harder in promoting sociological knowledge in wider contexts outside academia, so that people without social science degrees learn to recognise and ‘read’ conceptual frameworks, theoretical discussions and qualitative analyses as ‘science’.
 I do not suggest that everyone needs to become a sociologist, but, rather, our discipline’s aims, strengths and capabilities could be better and more broadly understood at a generalised level.

-If I did not believe that sociology had something to offer social modeling, I would not continue as a member of the social modeling team.
+If I did not believe that sociology had something to offer social modelling, I would not continue as a member of the social modelling team.
 The challenge is in gaining recognition of sociological concepts and theories as analytical ‘models’ that can then be folded into other applications.
 My team is working to achieve an integration of social sciences within social models that somehow capture the sophistication of sociological knowledge in an applied manner.
 While I have no ready solutions or neat conclusion at this stage, I offer my reflections as a way to capture the ongoing challenges in overcoming sociology’s otherness within the national security habitus.

 Bauman, Z. (1991) Modernity and Ambivalence.
 Cambridge: Polity Press.